LetsGetDivorced

 Is online divorce legal in New Jersey?

-The state of New Jersey allows people to file for divorce without using an attorney and permits online divorce services to provide and prepare the divorce forms
+The state of New Jersey allows people to file for divorce without using an attorney and permits online divorce services to provide and prepare the divorce forms required to file for a divorce in New Jersey.

 Is the fee to use